 “This is going to go a long way in aiding my experience in teaching, making work easier and worth it.” ~ Teacher Twabuka Primary School

-School & Community Projects
+School and Community Projects

-In partnership with Candyce H. Stapen, a travel writer, we facilitated her donation of eleven ‘One Laptop per Child’ to Twabuka Community School.
-One Laptop per Child (OLPC) is a non-profit organisation founded in 2005 with the goal of transforming education by providing every child with access to a connected laptop computer, the XO laptop.
-Connected laptops provide a cost-effective way to create learning environments that facilitate the greatest possible development of all children.
+Laptops for students at Twabuka Community School: In partnership with Candyce H. Stapen, a travel writer, we facilitated her donation of eleven laptops to Twabuka Community School.
+One Laptop per Child (OLPC) is a non-profit organisation founded in 2005 with the goal of transforming education by providing every child with access to a connected XO laptop computer.
+These laptops provide a cost-effective way to create learning environments that facilitate the greatest possible development of all children.
 OLPC is driven by a firm belief that laptops have a unique ability to leverage children’s innate curiosity and desire to learn, to develop critical thinking skills, and to foster a lifelong love of learning.

 CITW has recently introduced the Scholarship Programme to Zambia where the aim is to provide primary and secondary schooling to children from the communities and schools we work with whose parents are unable to afford school fees.
 These children, particularly the girls, end up working in the fields and marrying at a young age if they don’t have the opportunity to continue with their secondary schooling.
 CITW administer the programme – buy the uniforms, follow up with the children and pay the fees.
 By paying the school fees CITW assists the school in being able to manage their day-to-day running expenses as the majority of schools seldom collect more than a third of the fees due.
 At present we have 10 students on the programme, nine at Primary School and one at Secondary